Tattoo Artist History

 Shortly after working there I worked as a waitress, cocktail server, barista, sales person at a clothing store and finally as a fire sprinkler designer all the while tattooing at night in my home.
 This went on for 4 years and after being laid off from my designing job I decided I wanted to tattoo full time.
 For several months I worked on paintings for a portfolio to show around town.
 Many shops told me that I couldn't have an apprenticeship for many different reasons.
 It was a hard time.
 One shop told me that they don't allow woman tattoo artists in their shop!

-I am currently guesting at a few shops: Traditional Tattoo in San Luis Obispo, where I live, also at Triton Tattoo in Santa Cruz, California and also visiting Seattle occasionally to continue working with the inspired folks up in the PNW.
+I am currently working at Traditional Tattoo in San Luis Obispo.
 I work hard to create a welcoming, relaxing vibe in the shop and I try to focus on getting my clients the tattoos they want while making sure I'm making a design that will last.
 My clients comfort while getting their tattoo and making sure we have a good vibe going is also important to me.
 I am not your biker tattoo shop (although I adore bikers and they are who I first idolized tattoos on) and I will not hard sell you a design you don't want on you.
 Tattooing can be a very therapeutic experience if done in the right setting.

 I have worked at many other shops as a guest artist and I have also enjoyed tattooing at trade shows in the past.

 IT's Satisfying to make a great tattoo.

 This tattoo shop has been operating for many years in this location.
 Fun vibes and lots of stuff to keep you entertained while you're here.
 I tattoo in a nice private room for my clients comfort.
 This shop is close to California Polytechnic school in San Luis Obispo.